 31But the men who had gone up with him said, “We can’t attack those people; they are stronger than we are.”
 32And they spread among the Israelites a bad report about the land they had explored.
 They said, “The land we explored devours those living in it.
 All the people we saw there are of great size.
 33We saw the Nephilim there (the descendants of Anak come from the Nephilim).
 We seemed like grasshoppers in our own eyes, and we looked the same to them” (Numbers 13:31-33 NIV).

-Perhaps, the above scripture would explain why God instructed Joshua and the Israelites with him to completely wipe out the inhabitants of the land that they were entering.
+Perhaps, the above Scripture would explain why God instructed Joshua and the Israelites with him to completely wipe out the inhabitants of the land they were entering.

 Question 4).
 What strategies can you see Satan employing today to corrupt the human race, and how can we keep ourselves from being polluted by sin?

 Satan has not given up on his strategy of trying to corrupt man.
-Through the cross of Christ, we have been delivered from having to serve sin and Satan.
-Each of us who are born-again of the Spirit can choose whom we will obey, Satan or God.
+Through the cross of Christ, we are delivered from having to serve sin and Satan.
+Those who are born-again of the Holy Spirit can choose whom we will obey, Satan or God.
 Our Master kept Himself entirely free of sin so that He could be a willing perfect sacrifice for sin.
 When He was with the disciples on that last night in the Upper Room, He said, “I will no longer talk much with you, for the ruler of this world is coming.
 He has no claim on me” (John 14:30).
 Satan had nothing in Christ, no claim against Him.
-We also, having received forgiveness and the Spirit’s power are to live our lives so that Satan has nothing in us.
+Having received forgiveness and the Spirit's power, we are to live our lives so that Satan has nothing in us.
 If you know who you are in Christ, you can confidently say the same.
 He (our enemy) has no claim on us.
 We are to live in this present evil world as entirely justified children of the light, which is what we are.